 PAST CONVERSATION

-Join artist Emma Safir and Luiza Dale at Baxter St for the Digitally Real workshop on Saturday, March 5th at 2pm!
+Join artist Emma Safir and Luiza Dale at BAXTER ST for the Digitally Real workshop on March 5 at 2pm!

 Digitally Real will be a workshop consisting of a conversation and short exercise exploring living and working between digital and physical spaces.
 In a small group, we will discuss our bodily experience in front of and behind screens.